bright/new-www/_posts/2018-02-19-how-to-deploy-a-service-to-amazon-elastic-container-service-with-cloud-formation.md

 ```

 The first important property is the `ImageId` which uses [Amazon ECS-optimized Linux AMI ID](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-optimized_AMI.html).
 Next we have a security group that adds rules for incoming traffic on application ports.
 Next we have `IamInstanceProfile` which references an instance profile `ECSHostEC2InstanceProfile` that in turn [assumes a role policy required by the ECS Agent](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html) to deploy and configure containers.
-Inside `UserData` we define a simple shell script that provides the cluster references to the ECS Agent.
+Inside `UserData` we define a simple shell script that informs ECS Agent about the cluster it is running in.
 I will omit `ECSHostEC2Role` definition since [it is well described in the documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html).

 With the above we are now ready to deploy an ECS Cluster through CloudFormation template.
-However, a cluster without containers does not provide any value.
+However, a cluster without containers is pretty meaningless.

 # ECS Service and Task definition